-Resource Assistance for Rural Environments (RARE) is an AmeriCorps program administered through the University of Oregon’s Community Service Center(CSC).
+Resource Assistance for Rural Environments (RARE) is an AmeriCorps program administered through the University of Oregon’s Institute for Policy Research and Engagement (formerly known as the Community Service Center).
 RARE AmeriCorps has been supported over the years by grants from the Corporation for National & Community Service (AmeriCorps), The Ford Family Foundation, the University of Oregon, the Oregon Food Bank, the Federal Emergency Management Agency, the Oregon Department of Transportation, and other agencies.
 In addition, each participating community provides $23,500 to help place, train, and support a full-time RARE AmeriCorps member.

 AmeriCorps strengthens the spirit of citizenship.
 Through service, discussion of service, and education about service, AmeriCorps enables members to see themselves as problem-solvers, not problems; to become leaders, not just followers; and to act on their responsibilities, in addition to their rights.
 While strengthening their desire to serve, AmeriCorps gives members the tools to fulfill their responsibilities throughout their lives, including communication and conflict resolution skills and an understanding of their communities.